Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/dev-reg.md

 1. As an admin, log in to [cloud.konghq.com](https://cloud.konghq.com/).

-2. Use the left-side menu to navigate to {% konnect_icon servicehub %}
+2. Use the left-side menu to navigate to {% konnect_icon dev-portal %}
 **Dev Portal**, then **Published Services**.

 3. Under the title heading **Published Services**, see the **Portal URL** link.